provable-things/eos-api/README.md

 ### CDT Compatiiblity

-The `eos_api.hpp` library in this repo is compatible with the EOSIO CDT 1.6.1.
+The `eos_api.hpp` library in the master branch is compatible with the EOSIO CDT 1.7.

-The Provable EOS API compatible with the CDT 1.4.0 is no longer supported.
+The Provable API compatible with the CDT 1.6 and 1.4 can be found in corresponding branches.

 &nbsp;